y3E/CTF_Writeups/Writeup 2(rop1).md

 End of assembler dump.
 (gdb)
 ```
 As we can see that the program is using return instruction (and the chalange title is rop(return oriented programming)) i surmise that we need to manipulate the return instruction to call a function for printing the flag.
-Then we need to see the list of functions in this program.
+We need to see the list of functions in this program first.

 ```
 --------------------